 The cost of filing a design application depends on how many designs are included in the application.

-A design is initially registered for five years and can be renewed at five year intervals for up to twenty-five years in total.
+A design is initially registered for 5 years and can be renewed for further periods of 5 years up to 25 years in total.